 Iodine is a mineral that is essential for good health.
-But what are the signs of iodine deficiency and is it dangerous?
+Signs of an iodine deficiency can include neck swelling, weight gain, and fatigue.

 Iodine is water soluble.
 It is found in certain foods and iodized table salt.
 People can also take it as a supplement.